postdestiny/cookbook-openshift3/README.md

 You should also have data bag named `cloud-provider` (`data_bag_name` attribute above) and encrypted with some shared secret data bag item named `aws` (`data_bag_item_name` attribute above) at your Chef Server.
 If `secret_file` attribute from above is *not* defined a default for Chef Client shared secret file will be used (`/etc/chef/encrypted_data_bag_secret`).
 For more information see [official Chef docs](https://docs.chef.io/data_bags.html#encrypt-a-data-bag-item).

-Data bag item content should be like:
+Data bag item content should be of the form:

 ```json
 {